-Consider these other options when neither PRICE nor OTC meds relieve your pain as it might be related to a more serious condition.
-As usual, it’s best you consult with your doctor if you aren’t 100% sure.
+Consider these other options when neither PRICE nor OTC meds relieve your pain as it might be a more serious condition.
+As usual, you should consult with your doctor if you aren’t 100% sure.

 Can you play golf with a bad knee?

-As stated by the Hospital for Special Surgery, you must wait for your torn meniscus to heal before you get back in the game.
+As stated by the Hospital for Special Surgery, you must wait for your torn meniscus to heal before you play.
 The same goes for ACL or any other ligament injuries.

-However, if arthritis is what’s causing your knee pain, you may participate but do so with caution.
-If the joint just doesn’t feel right, playing golf right now might not be your best choice.
+But, if arthritis is what’s causing your knee pain, you can take part but do so with caution.
+If your joint doesn’t feel right, playing golf right now might not be your best choice.

-Now, if you do decide to go golfing, remember the things we just talked about:
+If you do decide to head back to the golf course, remember the things we talked about: